lambdaclass/cairo-vm/docs/SPECS.md

 ### Memory Layout

-Requirement 1: given a pair of accessed memory addresses *x and y*, any address *a* which satisfies that *x < a < y* must have also been accessed.
+Requirement: given a pair of accessed memory addresses *x and y*, any address *a* which satisfies that *x < a < y* must have also been accessed.
 This implies that any given set of accessed memory addresses must be contiguous.

 #### Real Memory